MPI-Dortmund/napari-boxmanager/docs/manual/general.rst

 General information
 ===================

-Here we describe how the napari boxmanager is generally structured and what are its elements.
+Here we describe how the napari-boxmanager is generally structured and what are its elements.

 Installation
 ------------